Call4Cloud | MMP-C | Autopilot | Device Preparation

 https://call4cloud.nl/wp-content/uploads/2022/04/remove2.zip

-As shown above I decided to take another road to try to fix it.
+As shown above, I decided to take another road to try to fix it.
 I am making sure I am downloading the Set-ACL.exe from my own website to the programdata folder.
 With this tool, it’s very easy to change the owner of that registry key.
-After changing the Owner, I am also making sure the administrators group will have full access to that same key.
+After changing the Owner, I also ensure the administrators group will have full access to that same key.

 After the ownership and permissions are changed, it will delete that specific RebootRequired key if it exists.
 After deleting the registry key it will restore the ownership.